VladislavKaverinskii/WhiteBookDialogue/README.md

     <dialog_answers> - standard answers for the typical situation in a dialogue for quick responses without involving the other services.
     <goodbye_phrases> - phrases to stop the dialogue

+The file *WB.pdf* contains the test of the “White Book”, on which the dialogue system is based, to be rendered in the users interface.

+Files *analitic_tools.py*, *cases_prep.xml*, *elementary_classes.py*, *foreign_libraries.py*, *marker_words.xml*, *marker_words_ru.xml*, *marker_words_uk.xml*, *text_analyser.py*, *text_analysis_handlers.py*, and *ukr_stemmer3.py* contain tools and program facilities for the natural language text parse, syntactic and semantic analysis.

+links_dict.json file and the similar relate to the different ontologies includes keys which correspond to the phrases in the responses tests that require an outer recourse link.
+To each of the key corresponds a list of three items which are:

+    1 – the link itself (URI);
+    2 – name of the link to be displayed (if null merely the URL will de shown) 3 – the OWL class name in relates to